7 Questions to Ask When Choosing a Nursing Program

 It’s important to look at a school’s NCLEX pass rates before you apply.
 If they aren’t available on the school or program’s website, look on the state’s Board of Nursing site, where you can find NCLEX pass rates by school.
 The national average NCLEX-RN pass rate for 2015 was 84.5%, so make sure to choose a school with consistent scores at or above 85% over the last five years.

 At Ameritech College of Healthcare, we realize nursing school is a huge commitment and one that shouldn’t be taken lightly.
-If you’re interested in becoming a registered nurse, we have a lot to offer — 95.3% NCLEX pass rates, highly skilled faculty, the beauty of Draper, and so much more — and would love to talk with you about our accelerated nursing program in Utah.
+If you’re interested in becoming a registered nurse, we have a lot to offer — highly skilled faculty, state of the industry simulation center, and so much more — and would love to talk with you about our accelerated nursing program in Utah.
 If you have any questions or want to know if our program is right for you, please feel free to reach out to us.
 We’d love to hear from you!